shadowwalker/next-pwa/README.md

 1. [Common UX pattern to ask user to reload when new service worker is installed](https://github.com/shadowwalker/next-pwa/blob/master/examples/lifecycle/pages/index.js#L26-L38)
 2. Use a convention like `{command: 'doSomething', message: ''}` object when `postMessage` to service worker.
 So that on the listener, it could do multiple different tasks using `if...else...`.
 3. When you debugging service worker, constantly `clean application cache` to reduce some flaky errors.
+4. If you are redirecting user to another route, please note [workbox by default only cache response with 200 HTTP status](https://developers.google.com/web/tools/workbox/modules/workbox-cacheable-response#what_are_the_defaults), if you really want to cache redirected page for the route, you can specify it in `runtimeCaching` such as `options.cacheableResponse.statuses=[200,302]`.
+5. When debugging issue, you may want to format your generated `sw.js` file to figure out what's really going on.

 ## Reference